 - Assignments are due by 11:55 p.m.
-PST/PDT on the Sunday following each week on the assignment schedule unless otherwise stated.
+PST/PDT on the Sunday of each week on the assignment schedule unless otherwise stated.
 Late assignments are an inconvenience to both you and me.
-If there is something that is making it difficult to finish an assignment on time, please contact me. - Begin the name of your document file with your name (e.g. for the library research activity, I would name it "Joyce Bower Library Research Activity.doc.").
-This makes it much easier and much faster for me to grade your assignments when I am commenting within the document. - I will accept late assignments for ten percent off for each day late.
-Please email me when you submit a late assignment, so I know to grade it. - Make sure you complete and upload your assignments in enough advanced time to avoid computer, internet, and email problems.
+If there is something that is making it difficult to finish an assignment on time, please contact me. - IMPORTANT: Begin the name of your document file with your name (e.g. for the library research activity, I would name it "Joyce Bower Library Research Activity.doc.").
+This makes it much easier and much faster for me to grade your assignments when I am commenting within the document. - This class is asynchronous online.
+Late work is accepted with ten percent deducted for each day late.
+Please email me to let me know that you have turned in late work, as I will not be alerted by Moodle.
+Late work is not eligible for revisions. - Make sure you complete and upload your assignments in enough advanced time to avoid computer, internet, and email problems.
 Computer problems are not a valid excuse for being late, being unprepared, or turning in late assignments. - Your hard work is a reflection of yourself.
 Using someone else's work as your own or using information or ideas without proper citation is plagiarism.
 Plagiarism and/or academic dishonesty can result in failing the assignment and/or the course.
 All instances of plagiarism will be reported to LBCC and become a part of your permanent academic record.
 (Please look in your book or ask me for help in understanding what plagiarism is and how to avoid it.)
 Please note that bibliographies ("Works Cited" in MLA and "References" in APA) AND in-text citations are required whenever you use sources, including internet sources.